-If you wish to seek approval to substitute one subject for another, or add one or more subjects to your program or discontinue part or all of your program, you must make application to the Registrar through the Head of the School responsible for the course on forms available from School offices or at the Enquiry Desk in the main entrance of the Chancellery.
+If you wish to seek approval to substitute one subject for another, or add one or more subjects to your program or discontinue part or all of your program, you must make application to the Registrar through the Head of the School responsible for the course on forms availble from School offices or at the Enquiry Desk in the main entrance of the Chancellery.
 The Registrar will inform you of the decision.
-Application to enrol in additional subjects must be submitted by the end of the fourth week of Session 1.
+Application to enrol in additional subjects must be submitted by 30 March 1979 for Session 1 only and Whole Year subjects and by 17 August 1979 for Session 2 only subjects.

-It is emphasized that failure to sit for examinations in any subject in which you are enrolled will be regarded as failure to satisfy the examiners in that subject unless written approval to withdraw without failure has been obtained from the Registrar.
+It is emphasized that failure to attend for any assessment procedure, or to lodge any material stipulated as part of an assessment procedure in any subject in which a student is enrolled will be regarded as failure in that assessment procedure unless written approval to withdraw from the subject without failure has been obtained from the Registrar

-Withdrawal from subjects
+Withdrawal from courses and subjects